-I am much better at splitting my attention now a day’s than I used to be.
+Over the years I have become better at splitting my attention than I used to be.
 An interruption would get me downright grumpy, back when I worked in retail where everything is in flux it was a challenge.
 It fell into my weak point box, along with the fact that I had no tact as a young adult.
 Occasionally I do still say the first thing that pops into my head, but it is not nearly as bad as it used to be.

 That little tick next to an item on my to-do list, makes me smile.
 Keeps me motivated and drives me to get the next tick on my list.
 Can you tell I was somewhat of a nerdy teachers’ pet?